 Patagonia’s Capilene Lightweight Long Sleeve Crew (formerly Capilene 2) is my go-to base layer for all of my winter hikes down to about 10 degrees, layered under a 100 weight fleece midlayer 1/4 zip pullover and a hard shell jacket.
 I’ve been known to strip down to it when we’re climbing high angle trails up to treeline with all of our mountaineering gear in our packs.
 It keeps me cool and dries rapidly in the cold winter air.
 I like the long sleeve crew cut the best, although Patagonia makes a zip-neck version as well.

 When it gets really cold out and the temperature drops under 10 degrees, I switch to the heavier Patagonia Capilene Midweight Crew because it’s much warmer.
 This is for seriously cold hikes, although we usually draw the line at 20 below zero and stay home on those days.
 I still use a 100 weight fleece pullover as a mid-layer on cold winter hikes, but I will layer up with an insulated vest under my shell layer if I get chilled.
 These temperatures are pretty brutal to hike in, but you can stay safe if you have the right hats, gloves, insulated boots and bring plenty of hot drinking water along.

 I’ve been using Patagonia baselayer garments for over 10 years (see Patagonia Capilene Baselayers, a post I wrote about them in 2008) and can’t recommend them highly enough.They’re super durable, easy to wash and dry, and I still use every Capilene shirt and long john I’ve ever bought to this day.

 Disclosure: Philip Werner has purchased all of his Patagonia Capilene baselayers with his own funds.

 Most Popular Searches

-- baselayer for hiking
+- best patagonia base layer for winter hiking

-- best base layer for hiking
+- best baselayer for hiking